rustamlatypov/cpu-matrix-multiplication/README.md

 Following the same logic, even 8x8=64 or 12x12=144 sized blocks can be used.
 The block size controls the tradoff between register/L1/L2/L3 reuse.
 Experimentation showed that a 64 sized block is optimal for this platform.

-Tiling was coded in as `na` and `nb` parameters.
+Tiling is coded in as `na` and `nb` parameters.
 However, lower performace with large matrices was observed with this technique and thus not used.

 Both transformation of B and the main execution loop are wrapped with ``#pragma omp parallel for`` for multicore processing since all threads should recieve similar loads.